rhasanm/csbee/README.md

 ---

-Thank you for using `csvee`!
+Thank you for using `csbee`!
 If you have any questions or need further assistance, feel free to open an issue on GitHub or contact us at [hasanrakibul.masum@gmail.com].